RyanKruse/Traveling-Salesman-Final-Project/README.md

 </p>

 ## Additional Comments
-Further explanation about the program can be found in the [Project Essay](https://github.com/RyanKruse/WGUPS_Final_Project/blob/master/supporting_files/Project_Essay.docx?raw=true).
-As of submitting this project, it currently holds the university record for the lowest amount of miles to deliver all packages at 76.1 total miles.
+As of submitting this project, it holds one of the fastest records for the least amount of miles to deliver all packages, at 76.1 total miles!
 Thank you for checking out this GitHub repository!

 ## Sources
 1. Lysecky, R. and Vahid, F. (2019).
 C950: Data Structures and Algorithms II. [online] ZyBooks.com.
 Available at: 	https://learn.zybooks.com/zybook/WGUC950AY20182019 [Accessed 20 May 2019].